Samreay/Samreay/content/reviews/cradle/index.md

 This is not always a good thing, because my own writing productivity drops to almost zero when this happens.

 But I keep doing it.
 And I'll keep doing it until the series is finished.
 May it be another dozen books.

+Edit: The series is now finished, and I have an empty void inside of me.
+Congrats, Will, you made a masterpiece.